-8.1 There are no direct Human Resources (HR) implications as a result of this report, though the contribution HR makes to an engaged, diverse and skilled workforce who feel empowered to adopt new ways of working to meet the needs of all customers is set out within the 'One Council' theme.
+8.1 There are no direct Human Resources (HR) implications as a result of this Report, though the contribution HR makes to an engaged, diverse and skilled workforce who feel empowered to adopt new ways of working to meet the needs of all customers is set out within the 'One Council' theme.
+Delivery of the Council Plan will also be underpinned by the implementation of a new Workforce Plan which was launched in June 2022.